luisvinicius167/mockstate/README.md

 ```

 #### Mutations
 The mutations are essentially events: each mutation has a name and a callback.
-In riotux the callback function will receive the state as the first argument:
+In riotux, the mutation function always receives the Store state as the first argument:

 ```javascript
 var store = riotux.Store({